Dvles/TextMoji-Toolbox/README.md

 ## Contributing

 Feel free to fork the repository and make pull requests to improve the extension.
+Currently aiming to allow users to save custom text emojis.